Timothy Geithner: Criticism

 Geithner weathered criticism early in the Obama presidency, when Congressman Connie Mack (R-FL) suggested he should resign over the AIG bonus scandal, and Alabama Senator Richard Shelby said that Geithner was "out of the loop".
-Democrats largely joined Obama in supporting Geithner, and there was no serious talk of his losing his job.
+Democrats largely joined Obama in supporting Geithner, and there was no serious talk of his losing his job from within the administration.

 In November 2009, Oregon Representative Peter DeFazio, speaking for himself and some fellow members of the Progressive Caucus, suggested that both Geithner and Lawrence Summers, the director of the National Economic Council, should be fired in order to curtail unemployment and signal a new direction for the Obama administration's fiscal policy.
 When Geithner appeared in front of the Congressional Joint Economic Committee that month, the ranking House Republican, Kevin Brady of Texas, said to the secretary, "Conservatives agree that, as point person, you've failed.
 Liberals are growing in that consensus as well.
 Poll after poll shows the public has lost confidence in this president's ability to handle the economy.
 For the sake of our jobs, will you step down from your post?"
 Geithner defended his record, suggesting Brady was misrepresenting the situation and overestimating popular disapproval of his job performance.

 In June 2011, The New Republic criticized Geithner from the left, arguing that he was and is overly concerned with the deficit at a time when, following the Great Recession, the government should be pursuing stimulus; and as a result, it is possible that the stimulus was smaller than it could have been.